 “I’m shameless,” I proclaim.

 We run to the Wreck, where I am blocked from a full frontal display.
 My briefs look really sad, full of sand and stretched out.

 “Next time we’ll bring suits and towels,” Jake suggests.

 “You have to come when the tide is out and climb around the rocks on the south end of Zuma.”

-Jake hugs me once I’m dressed, giving me a passionate kiss.
+Jake hugs me once I get dressed, giving me a passionate kiss.
 I warm up instantly.
 We sit in the Wreck watching the sun go down over the sparkling water.
-I don’t miss Jack one bit.
-Jace tells me he’s hanging out with Ann again.
-I’m safe while the Church plots the betrothal of their young prince.
+I do not miss Jack one bit.
+Jace tells me he is hanging out with Ann again.
+I am safe while the Church plots the betrothal of their young prince.
 I love drama enough not to care.

-I’m famished.
-Jake knows just the place in Santa Monica.
-I’m moaning from need of pizza or burgers during the long drive from Zuma.
-We finally pull into a parking lot just off PCH (Pacific Coast Highway).
-The sign said Tex Mex restaurant.
+I am famished.
+Jake knows a place in Santa Monica.
+I moan from need of pizza or burgers during the long drive from Zuma.
+We finally pull into a parking lot just off PCH.
+The sign says Tex Mex restaurant.